๐ŸŽผIntro to Music

 Vocal Production Techniques

-• Mic technique and placement are foundational—proper distance and angle capture the voice cleanly before any processing
+• Mic technique comes first.
+Proper distance and angle capture the voice cleanly before any processing is applied.

-Compare: Reverb vs. Delay—both add depth and space, but reverb creates a continuous wash of reflections (simulating rooms), while delay produces discrete, rhythmic echoes.
-Reverb blends sounds into space; delay adds rhythmic interest and dimension.
+Compare: Reverb vs. Delay: both add depth and space, but reverb creates a continuous wash of reflections (simulating rooms), while delay produces discrete, rhythmic echoes.
+Reverb blends a sound into its environment; delay adds rhythmic interest and dimension.

 Create: Sound Generation and Design

-These techniques focus on creating sounds from scratch or repurposing existing audio—the building blocks of electronic and sample-based music.
+These techniques focus on creating sounds from scratch or repurposing existing audio.
+They're the building blocks of electronic and sample-based music.

 Synthesis Basics